 UTILISING NLP IN RETAIL & ADVERTISING

-Yariv Adan - Google Assistant
+Yariv Adan - Google

 For the past 10 years, Yariv has been leading products and product teams at Google Zurich.
 In his current role, he is leading the Zurich product team working on the Google Assistant.
 Prior to this role, Yariv worked on a wide range of products, including proprietary Google infrastructure, privacy and security, products designed for the Emerging Markets, and even the notorious non skippable ads on YouTube.
 Before joining Google, Yariv was an engineering manager in various Israeli start-ups and companies.

 Dima Karamshuk - Skyscanner

 As a leading travel meta search engine, Skyscanner is dedicated to provide the best flight deals available on the Internet.
 Towards this goal, we consider the problem of efficiently constructing cheap and novel flight itineraries resulting from combining legs from different ticket providers.
 We analyze the factors that contribute towards the competitiveness of such itineraries and formulate the problem of predicting competitive itinerary combinations.
 We consider a variety of supervised learning approaches to model the proposed prediction problem and put forward a number of practical considerations for implementing them in production.